geek-71/Basic-Todo/README.md

 # React + Vite

+changes made by dev2 who is varient and trying to create conflict

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: